 For tax purposes, it is helpful to classify payments of value to volunteers as cash payments or "fringe benefits."
 The Code provides an exclusion from gross income for certain fringe benefits provided to employees.
 Of these, the most important for the fire services are "working condition fringe benefits."
 These are benefits provided to an employee which, if incurred directly by the employee, would be deductible under §162 or §167-168 of the Code.
+IRS regulations recognize that volunteers may receive these benefits tax-free under IRC §132.
+Examples include specialized uniforms and equipment to be used on duty, association dues, and the costs of education that is related to the duties of the volunteer.
+There is no dollar limit on the amount of such fringe benefits a volunteer can receive tax-free.

 Another important fringe benefit to fire agencies is the value of lodging provided to resident volunteers.
 Section 119 of the Code excludes from an employee's gross income the value of lodging on the employer's premises provided to an employee so that the employee can be on-call for the employer.

-Generally, for tax purposes, in order to exclude a fringe benefit from income, the recipient must be an "employee," See Definitions, "Employee."
-For these purposes, "employee" is defined as a person who regularly carries on an activity with the expectation and intention of making a profit or generating income.
-Volunteers generally do not have a profit motive or the expectation of generating income when they undertake volunteer service.
+IRC §127 allows an employer to provide educational assistance of up to \$5,250 per year to employees, tax-free.
+This education benefit does not have to be related to the job duties of the employee.
+The tax-free nature of these fringe benefits depends on the recipient being an "employee."
+As discussed in Definitions, "Employee," for fringe benefit purposes, the IRS has not articulated a clear definition of "employee."
+It may be defined differently than for employment tax (W-2) purposes.
+If so, it is likely to be defined as a person who regularly carries on an activity with the expectation and intention of making a profit or generating income.
+This can create inconsistency between tax and other regulatory agencies because volunteers generally do not have a profit motive or the expectation of generating income when they undertake volunteer service.
 Treasury Regulation § 1.132-5(r) imputes a profit motive for purposes of working condition fringe benefits, but not for any other fringe benefit.
 That said, in two court cases interpreting the Code section (§119) that provides tax-free lodging, the IRS did not take the position that volunteers provided lodging by a charity must include the amounts as gross income because they were not employees.
 In those cases, the IRS' objection was that the lodging was not for the convenience of the employer or on the business premises of the employer.
 That gives fire agencies some comfort that a resident volunteer would not have gross income in the amount of the fair market value of the lodging.
 The IRS has not issued a public ruling on this issue, however, and there may be other reasons that the IRS is not interested in pursuing this issue.

-For PERS purposes, nontaxable fringe benefits are not considered "salary," and should not trigger PERS reporting, contributions or benefits.
-This position of PERS on this issue is unclear, however, and discussions are ongoing to find an approach suitable for the fire service.
+For PERS purposes, most nontaxable fringe benefits are not considered "subject salary," and should not trigger PERS reporting, contributions or benefits.
+See "Subject Salary."